A Complete Guide to What Colors To Wear to an Interview

 Choose solids over patterns

-Because you generally want the interviewer to remember you, not your attire, it's best to wear something that allows them to focus on your qualifications.
+It's important to select an interview outfit that allows the interviewer to focus on and remember your qualifications more than the outfit you wore.
 By wearing solids, you ensure that you look professional and that your clothing isn't a distraction.
-If you prefer to wear a pattern, it's best to choose one that is small.
+If you prefer to wear a pattern, it's best to choose one that is small, such as a simple pinstriped suit.
 The general rule is that if a pattern looks solid from across the room, it's appropriate for an interview.

-While small amounts of color, such as red, can convey authority and be appropriate for leadership positions, you should limit the amount of color.
-The primary color should always be a neutral color like navy, black, gray or brown.
-Brighter colors could be used as small accents only.
+While small amounts of color, such as red, can convey authority and be appropriate for leadership positions, aim to limit the amount of color.
+Use neutral colors, such as navy, black, gray or brown, as the main color of your outfit.
+Include bright colors as accents only.

 Consider your confidence

-While color is an important consideration, you should also consider which items in your wardrobe give you the greatest amount of courage and conviction.
+While color is an important consideration, think about which items in your wardrobe give you the greatest amount of courage and conviction.
 The same applies to any special jewelry or good luck charms that you may wear or put in your pocket.
-If wearing—or carrying—something increases your level of confidence, you should consider including it.
+Select an outfit that you feel comfortable wearing and that aligns well with the type of interview you're attending.

 Explore more articles